lisavanmansom/lisavanmansom/README.md

 ## Hi there

-My name is Lisa van Mansom and I am studying Frontend design & development at the Hva.
+My name is Lisa van Mansom and I am studying Frontend design & development at the HvA.
 During my study I have learnt the best practices of HTML, CSS and JavaScript and how to use it in a creative way.
 This year I have started using tech stacks like SvelteKit and React.

 Outside of coding, I am passionate about diving into classic and contemporary literature, as I believe every book offers a fresh perspective on the world.
 I love the energy and creativity of live music, and going to concerts is one of my favorite ways to unwind and get inspired.
 I also value spending quality time with friends, as those moments help me recharge and bring balance to my life.